pepkit/example_peps/README.md

 Result: `'data/frog1a_data.txt data/frog1b_data.txt data/frog1c_data.txt'`

-## Example 3: merges and derived columns
+## Example 3: subannotations and derived columns

-Example 3 uses a merge table and a derived column to point to files.
+Example 3 uses a `sample_subannotation` table and a derived column to point to files.
 This is a rather complex example.
-Notice we must include the `file_id` column in the `sample_annotation` table, and leave it blank; this is then populated by just some of the samples (`frog_1` and `frog_2`) in the merge table, but is left empty for the samples that are not merged.
+Notice we must include the `file_id` column in the `sample_annotation` table, and leave it blank; this is then populated by just some of the samples (`frog_1` and `frog_2`) in the `sample_subannotation`, but is left empty for the samples that are not merged.

 ```{python}
 import peppy